wasiur/wasiur.github.io/Publications/README.md

 ## Publications

 Please email me if you do not have access to any of the papers.
-[Download list of publications as a PDF file](https://www.wasiur.xyz/CV/ListOfPublications.pdf)
+Download list of publications as a PDF file [here](https://www.wasiur.xyz/CV/ListOfPublications.pdf).

 ### Peer-reviewed publications
 1.  _Wasiur R. KhudaBukhsh_, Casper Woroszylo, Grzegorz Rempała, and Heinz Koeppl.
 A Functional Central Limit Theorem for Susceptible-Infected (SI) Process on Configuration Model Graphs. **Advances in Applied Probability**, 2022. arXiv preprint: [https://arxiv.org/abs/1703.06328](https://arxiv.org/abs/1703.06328).
 (To appear in September 2022 issue)